Veterinary Internal Medicine at Upstate Veterinary Specialties

 Veterinary internal medicine encompasses illnesses involving internal organs such as the lungs, gastrointestinal tract, liver, kidneys, pancreas, spleen, endocrine organs (e.g., thyroid, adrenal glands, and pancreas), blood, immune system, and infectious diseases.
 A board certified internal medicine specialist has undertaken several years of specialty training beyond veterinary school in the discipline of internal medicine, and has been certified as a specialist in this area via a series of examinations and case reports by the American College of Veterinary Internal Medicine.

-Like people, pets can develop complicated illnesses that can necessitate the expertise of a skilled and knowledgeable internist such as Dr. Sara Arnold and Dr. Alison Khoo.
+Like people, pets can develop complicated illnesses that can necessitate the expertise of a skilled and knowledgeable internist.
 Often, these patients may be dealing with multiple disease processes in which the global, whole-body viewpoint of an internal medicine specialist can assist in management of the case.
 Coordination between the local veterinarian and specialist is very important in management of internal medicine patients, and because the pet owner is the best resource for how the patient is feeling, communication between owner and veterinarian is critical for ideal therapy of the pet.